-Keep pistol pointed in a safe direction.
-Press the magazine latch and remove the magazine (see Figure 17).
+1. Keep pistol pointed in a safe direction.
+Press the magazine latch and remove the magazine.
+(See Figure 18.)

-2. With the safety in the "fire" position, pull the slide to the rear and lock the slide in the open position by pushing upward on the slide stop (see Figure 18).
+2. With the safety in the "fire" position, pull the slide to the rear and lock the slide in the open position by pushing upward on the slide stop.
+(See Figure 19.)

-3. Inspect the chamber and verify that it is empty (see Figure 19).
+3. Visually and physically inspect the chamber and magazine well to verify that it is empty.
+(See Figure 20.)

-4. Retract the slide slightly and release it (see Figure 20).
-This will disengage the slide stop and allow the slide to move fully forward.
+4. Retract the slide slightly to disengage the slide stop and allow the slide to move fully forward on the empty chamber.

-Be sure the pistol is pointed in a safe direction.
-Pull the trigger to release tension on the striker.
 (See Figure 21.)

+5. Ensure you have an EMPTY magazine available and verify that there is no ammunition in the magazine.
+Point the pistol in a safe direction and insert the EMPTY magazine.
+Pull the trigger to release the tension on the striker.
+(See Figure 22.)
+Remove the empty magazine.